 For those of you who are in search of the coolest and most unique spot in Philadelphia, then you must head to South Street.
-South Street is considered the area in which the live music is blasted on high, shopping excursions occur, and people come to eat yummy food.
+South Street is considered the area in which live music is blasted on high, shopping excursions occur, and people come to eat yummy food.
 South Street basically has something for everyone to enjoy and is considered a “melting pot of groups and cultures” according to the website VisitPhilly.com.

 #8.
 Delaware River

-One of the most beautiful waterfront areas in Philadelphia is at the Delaware River.
+One of the most beautiful waterfront areas in Philadelphia is the Delaware River.
 This area is the perfect place to spend time with family, go for a stroll, admire the view, and even people watch.
-At the Delaware River Waterfront guests can hold on to the last bit summer left at the Blue Cross River Rink Summerfest, which ends on September 26th.
-You can opt to play carnival games, arcade games, go on carousel or Ferris wheel ride, play mini-golf, or hit the Gravity Storm Moon Bounce.
+At the Delaware River Waterfront, guests can hold on to the last bit of summer left at the Blue Cross River Rink Summerfest, which ends on September 26th.
+You can opt to play carnival games, arcade games, go on a carousel or Ferris wheel ride, play mini-golf, or hit the Gravity Storm Moon Bounce.

 Construction of the Delaware River Trail is set to be completed byFall 2021.
 This river trail is located at the Central Delaware Waterfront and runs 5.5 miles.
 It is a city-wide trail that connects parts of the city to this waterfront.
-Once construction is complete, this area will be a great place for bicycling, walking and running.
+Once construction is complete, this area will be a great place for bicycling, walking, and running.